PQCSig/Coffee-Supply-Chain/README.md

 # Coffee-Supply-Chain

 This is DApp coffee supply chain solution to prove the authenticity of coffee using an Ethereum smart contract.
-This project involves using an Ethereum smart contract for role based permissions in a supply chain flow between sellers and buyers at various stages.
+This project demonstrates role based permissions in a supply chain flow between sellers and buyers at various stages- see code in /contracts.

 ![activity](https://user-images.githubusercontent.com/67720949/177696085-bd69f935-1e28-47dc-b303-fb24c4ec6c09.png)